drunz/parabench/README.md

 Preprocessor
 ------------
 The preprocessor is responsible for integrating the I/O modules defined in the `modules` folder.
 To run the preprocessor, specify the `gen` target when running configure.
 For each module, an I/O command is made available in the PBL language.
 For instance, with the `dread.c` module, a `dread` command is available and can be used when writing I/O kernels.
 The parameters for those calls directly correspond to the C-function signature.
 In case of `dread`, a string is expected as single parameter.
-Examples usage of the provided modules `dread` and `dwrite` is given in the `examples/directio.pbl` kernels.
+Example usage of the provided modules `dread` and `dwrite` is given in the `examples/directio.pbl` kernels.

-To clean the generated code use `.waf ppc_clean`.
+To clean the generated code use `./waf ppc_clean`.

 License